 - Two new Standard Tele single-coil pickups

-- Maple neck and fingerboard with modern "C" shape and a satin polyester finish on the back and a gloss finish on the fretboard and headstock.
+- Maple neck and fingerboard with modern C shape and a satin polyester finish

-Solid alder body with three-ply white pickguard and shielded body cavities
+Solid alder body with 3-ply white pickguard and shielded body cavities

 Newly designed bridge block with adjustable saddles